Happy all soul’s day! If you’re like me, everyday liturgical living is usually far beyond you; but it’s easy to do it right today. Say this:

 And now for the soul cakes.
 They’re not fancy to look at, but they’re very tender and cozy, especially if you eat them warm.

-Here’s a dressier version Clara just pulled out of the oven:
+Here’s a dressier version Clara made one year:

 I honestly don’t have the mental energy to plow through the history of soul cakes and see if they’re actually Christian or Gaelic pagan or what.
 I do know you’re pronouncing “samhain” wrong.
 It’s actually pronounced /bəˈloʊni/ and I cannot be persuaded otherwise.